 Data processing

 We built a computational tool, MPRAflow, to easily process demultiplexed FASTA data resulting from lentiMPRA and other MPRA experiments.
 If the barcodes are randomly paired with the CRS, the association utility can be run to assign barcodes to the appropriate CRS.
 We provide a workflow tailored to testing distinct CRSs, using Burrows-Wheeler Aligner (BWA19) to align sequences to the ordered oligo pool and a workflow for libraries containing single nucleotide variants of the same CRS, using Bowtie220 and a list of the expected positions of the variants.
 The resulting pairing is then used in the count utility, which processes the barcode sequencing of the DNA and RNA, to create normalized log2(RNA/DNA) ratios for transcriptional activity of each CRS tested along with easy to interpret visualizations.
 If more robust statistical analyses are desired, we provide the option to generate input files for MPRAnalyze13, a generalized linear model approach.
 Additionally, we provide an alternative workflow for quantifying expression of CRS libraries produced with saturation mutagenesis.
-It processes data into a matrix of RNA count, DNA count and N binary columns indicating whether a specific sequence variant was associated with the tag, which are used to fit a multiple linear regression model of log2(RNAj) ~ log2(DNAj) + N + offset (j ∈ T) and report the coefficients of N as effects for each variant.
+It processes data into a matrix of RNA count, DNA count, and N binary columns indicating whether a specific sequence variant was associated with the tag, which are used to fit a multiple linear regression model of log2(RNAj) ~ log2(DNAj) + N + offset (j ∈ T) and report the coefficients of N as effects for each variant.
 The utility processes multiple replicates and conditions in parallel if a high-performance computing (HPC) cluster is available, but can also be run locally.
 This code is freely available on GitHub (https://github.com/shendurelab/MPRAflow).

 Necessary Expertise